aditya-bhuyan/kafka-connector/README.md

 ```
 Once you have connected, each new line will be a message published.

-If you have an error
+If you have an error such as the below, then wait a little longer and try again.

 ```
 error: unable to upgrade connection: container not found ("kafka")
 ```
-just wait and retry.

 You can verify the proper path of the publisher script by getting the shell of the running broker:
 ```